fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

         - fastlane
 ```

-## Executing the Fastlane in your workflow
+## Executing *fastlane* in your workflow

-It is recommended to run your Fastlane lanes using the codemagic.yaml configuration file.
+It is recommended to run your *fastlane* lanes using the `codemagic.yaml` configuration file.

-You should install your depenpendencies with `bundle install` and then execute the Fastlane lane with `bundle exec fastlane <lane_name>` as follows:
+You should install your depenpendencies with `bundle install` and then execute the *fastlane* lane with `bundle exec fastlane <lane_name>` as follows:

 ```
       scripts: